happysaini/testing/README.md

   ```
   python testrail_migration_server_to_cloud.py --migrate_test_runs --source_testrail_project_name "Sensor Management Platform" --destination_testrail_project_name "Sensor Management Platform" --source_testrail_test_suites "DCO Endpoints" --source_testrail_test_suites "DCO Endpoints Manual Tests Suite" --source_testrail_test_suites "SMP - API Test Suite" --source_testrail_test_suites "SMP - UI - Test Suite"
   ```
+**Note** Few important changes have to be made in the script before executing command in the phase-3
+    - Set date : date variable in testrail_migration_server_to_cloud.py file by default set to 2019, 04, 01 have to be updated as per the requirement of historical data.
+    - Set migrating_user_id : migrating_user_id in utils.py file have to be set as not all assignedto_id from test runs, test plans or test results would be existing or properly mapped.

 ### **Phase-4: Manually Add Attachments** <a name="phase-4"></a>
   - **Introduction** <a name="phase-4-introduction"></a><br/>